 Smuggled cigarettes confiscated by Sri Lanka customs were destroyed with the support of Ceylon Tobacco Company PLC (CTC) in the CTC warehouse.
 Also, in another instance, the CTC CEO/MD took part in destroying illicit cigarettes confiscated by the officers of the Sri Lanka Customs’ Central Investigation Bureau.

 Interactions with the tobacco industry are not disclosed publicly.
-The government does not require registration of tobacco industry entities, affiliated organizations and individuals acting on their behalf, including lobbyists.
+The government does not require registration of tobacco industry entities, affiliated organizations or individuals acting on its behalf including lobbyists.

-- Implement a full ban on all forms of tobacco-related CSR activities as recommended in the FCTC.
+- Implement a full ban on all forms of tobacco industry-related CSR activities as required in the FCTC.

-- Awareness programs on FCTC Article 5.3 should be conducted regularly for government officials and ministers.
+- Awareness programs on Article 5.3 should be conducted regularly for government officials.

 - There should be exit policy term limits for retired government officials for five years so that they do not join the tobacco industry immediately, and a cooling-off period for former tobacco industry executives who want to serve in public office.